JaimeLynSchatz/hackers-map/opw-app-draft.md

 July 13 - July 19: Monitor outreach results: is there any discernible increase in activity?
 Mentions in Twitter or irc?
 July 20 - July 26: Continue with outreach phase.
 Idea: Tweet a daily Wikidata pic that relates to recent news?
 July 27 - August 2: Find/receive feedback, continue with outreach phase.
-Idea: highlight a contributor (with permission) August 3 - August 10: Find/recieve feedback, begin results report.
-August 11 - August 17: Suggested pencils down, final i-dotting and t-crossing, submit report.
+Idea: highlight a contributor (with permission) August 3 - August 10: Find/recieve feedback, begin results report August 11 - August 17: Suggested pencils down, final i-dotting and t-crossing, submit report.
 August 18: Final pencils down, make plans for continued contributions

+This time-breakout needs further input from the potential mentors on the project.

 Will you have any other time commitments, such as school work, another job, planned vacation, etc., between May 19 and August 18, 2014?
 I currently work full time but expect my job to end on May 26.
 (I need to stay on long enough to cover a vacation.)
 In that time (May 19 - May ~26), I expect to be able to work on the project for approximately 4-5 hours a day, 7 days a week.